SmithWillSuffice/ohanga-pai/content/blog/17_machinescandothework.md

 tags: []
 ---

-I get a few AI topic recommendations on social media these days, more than a year ago, probably because I'm working with
-[Douglas Macro Trader](https://www.patreon.com/mmtmacrotrader)
-on neural net systems for
-predicting financial indices.
-Douglas an I have diverging views on the broader technology of so-called "AI" (if it is true intelligence it is not *artificial* in my view).
+I get a few AI topic recommendations on social media these days, more frequently than a year ago, probably because I'm working with [Douglas Macro Trader](https://www.patreon.com/mmtmacrotrader) on neural net systems for predicting financial indices.
+Douglas and I have diverging views on the broader technology of so-called "AI" (if it is true intelligence it is not *artificial* in my view).

-I could write this article on my T4GU blog too, but since there is some overlap with the macroeconomics, it might be of interest to readers of Ōhanga Pai.
+I could write this article on my T4GU blog too, but since there is some overlap with the macroeconomics I thought it might be of interest to readers of Ōhanga Pai.

 ## Chomsky's Snowploughs